louisponet/blog/content/posts/icc_2_queues_vectors/index.md

 The total size of a `SeqlockVector<T>` is given by the `size_of` function, `private` creates a new `SeqlockVector` in private memory only, and `shared` creates a new, or opens an existing `SeqlockVector` in shared memory.
 For the latter functionality we use the [`shared_memory`](https://docs.rs/shared_memory/latest/shared_memory/) crate.

 The notably tricky parts of the code are highlighted.
-They mostly involve jumping through some hoops to make sure that opened shared memory does not get automatically cleaned up (i.e. by using `forget`), and how we can create the slice `buffer` of `Seqlocks` from the raw shared memory pointer.
+They mostly involve jumping through some hoops to make sure that opened shared memory does not get automatically cleaned up (i.e. by using `forget`), and how we can create a reference to the `SeqlockedVector` from the raw shared memory pointer.

-{{ note(header="Note!", body="This blog assumes basic terminal maturity") }}
+{{ note(header="Note!", body="Even though `slice_from_raw_parts_mut` is used to create a reference to the whole `SeqlockVector`, the `length` argument denotes the length of the unsized `buffer` slice only!") }}
 # SPMC/MPMC Message Queues
 Now that we have meticulously crafted, thoroughly tested and (possibly) fully optimized our `SeqLock` implementation, we can start using it in actually useful data structures.